koheing/firex-store/README.md

 - [firex-store-sample](https://github.com/nor-ko-hi-jp/firex-store-sample)

-others comming soon

 ## Important

 - Return values or state values bound to Firestore has `docId`(documentId in Firestore) property.

-- A store module cannot subscribe to more than one 'collection' and 'document'
+- A state in store cannot subscribe to more than one 'collection' and 'document'

 - If you'd like to subscribe again after unsubscribing 'collection', set the property of the store you'd like to subscribe to `[]` and then subscribe.